Skip to contents

 • treat, age, gender, learn.dis: static (baseline) covariates

-The first step is to split the dataset into two, one containing static covariates, event time and indicator of event/censoring, and another one containing dynamic covariates.
+First, we split the dataset into two, one containing static covariates, event time and indicator of event/censoring, and another one containing dynamic covariates.
 To that end, we use the function split_wide_df.
-That function returns a named list with the following elements: - Under the name df_static, a dataframe containing static covariates, event time and indicator of event/censoring. - Under the name df_dynamic, a named list of dataframes, associating dynamic covariates to dataframes in long format containing longitudinal measurement of the relevant dynamic covariate.
+That function returns a named list with the following elements:

 # DF with Static covariates